 Process improvement in business is usually a practice that aims to identify problems or opportunities in existing processes, create solutions, and then apply those solutions to processes so as to optimize them.

-For many businesses, the goal of process improvements can be a combination of any of the following: improve productivity, gain agility or visibility in order to adapt to business needs, streamline workflows, increase profits, patch security gaps, or create better user experiences — both internally or externally.
+Process improvements goals are typically a combination of any of the following: improve productivity, gain agility or visibility in order to adapt to market changes, streamline workflows, increase profits, patch security gaps, achieve operational excellence, or create better user experiences — both internally or externally.

 There are several ways process improvement can benefit your business, including:

-- Time savings.
-One of the most fundamental benefits of process improvement is a decrease in the time it takes to complete tasks through streamlining and reducing the number of steps involved.
+A fundamental benefit of process improvement is a decrease in the time it takes to complete tasks through streamlining and reducing the number of steps involved.

-- Better results.
-Process improvement leads directly to better results, like enhanced employee performance or clearer process milestones and tasks.
+Process improvements instigate better results like enhanced employee performance or clearer process milestones and tasks.

-- Improved customer satisfaction.
-More responsive customer service, delivering the highest quality products, and hitting your deadlines: it’s all possible with process improvement and can help improve customer outcomes across the board.
+Faster and more effective customer service, a high quality standard, and hitting every deadline: it’s all possible with process improvement and can help improve customer outcomes across the board.

 What can continuous process improvement do for your business?

 Continuous process improvement helps solve process problems by breaking up improvements into smaller, more manageable chunks that occur on a rolling basis, rather than in large sweeps or when they become too large to manage.
 This not only saves companies time and resources, but it also helps teams get ahead of potential, process-specific issues before they become larger company-wide risks.